 Not only that, you’ll feel stronger and more confident when you don’t give your personal power away to people who use your good-natured heart to manipulate you.
 The more you respect yourself, the more others will see that they need to respect you too if they want to remain in relationship with you.

 Change usually takes time and practice.
 Things that are difficult now will become easier the more you apply the things you learn.

 I wish you strength on your journey and light on your path.
 I’d love to hear your comments, concerns and questions below.

-If you need more help with saying “no” and you’d like to schedule a free 30-minute exploratory coaching call with me, please click here and book yourself an appointment.
+If you need more help with saying “no” and you’d like to schedule a free 30-minute call with me, please click here and book yourself an appointment.
 I’d be happy to talk with you!